Witiko/scm-at-arqmath3/paper/main.md

 ## Soft Vector Space Modeling

-To find answers to math questions in task 1 of ARQMath-3, we used sparse retrieval with the soft vector space model of @sidorov2014soft, using Lucene BM25 [@kamphuis2020bm25, Table 1] as the vector space and our combined similarity matrices as the token similarity measure.
+To find answers to math questions, we used sparse retrieval with the soft vector space model of @sidorov2014soft, using Lucene BM25 [@kamphuis2020bm25, Table 1] as the vector space and our combined similarity matrices as the token similarity measure.
 To address the bimodal nature of math questions and answers, we [used the following two approaches:][08-produce-arqmath-runs]

 Joint models